takkaya/Meta-Analysis-of-Correlated-Outcomes-Made-Easy-Introducing-CORMeta-for-Clinicians/README.md

 Please cite this repository and the associated manuscript when using the code:

-> Akkaya, T. (2026). *Meta-Analysis of Correlated Outcomes Made Easy: Introducing CORMeta for Clinicians*.
+> Akkaya, T. et al., (2026). *Bridging Statistical Rigor and Clinical Usability: The CORMeta App for Meta-Analysis of Correlated Outcomes*.
 GitHub repository.

 A formal citation can also be generated from `CITATION.cff`.